Director, Division of Humanities

+Director, Division of Humanities

     Contact No.: +65 6601-2824

-Professor Rajeev S Patke has a BA and MA in English literature from University of Pune, India, and an MPhil from Oxford in Modern English and American Literature, where he was a Rhodes Scholar.
-Professor Patke’s Oxford DPhil dissertation on the long poems of Wallace Stevens was supervised by Richard Ellmann, and published by Cambridge University Press in 1985.
-In the same year, Professor Patke was at Yale University on a Fulbright Scholarship.
-He taught for several years at the University of Pune, and joined the National University of Singapore in 1988.
-Professor Patke has been a part of the faculty at Yale-NUS since 2012, serving as its inaugural Director of the Division of Humanities.
+    Professor Rajeev S Patke has a BA and MA in English literature from University of Pune, India, and an MPhil from Oxford

+    in Modern English and American Literature, where he was a Rhodes Scholar.
+Prof Patke’s Oxford DPhil dissertation on the

+    long poems of Wallace Stevens was supervised by Richard Ellmann, and published by Cambridge University Press in 1985.
+In

+    the same year, Prof Patke was at Yale University on a Fulbright Scholarship.
+He taught for several years at the

+    University of Pune, and joined the National University of Singapore in 1988.
+Prof Patke has been a part of the faculty

+    at Yale-NUS since 2012, serving as its inaugural Director of the Division of Humanities.

-Professor Patke has authored four books: The Long Poems of Wallace Stevens: An Interpretative Study (Cambridge, 1985, rpt.
-2009); Postcolonial Poetry in English (Oxford, 2006); The Concise Routledge History of Southeast Asian Writing in English (2010, with Philip Holden); and Modernist Literature and Postcolonial Studies (Edinburgh, 2013), Walter Benjamin – Extrapolations (Saarbrücken: Lambert, 2017), and Poetry and Islands: Materiality and the Creative Imagination (Rowman & Littlefield, 2018).
-He is currently working on a fifth book, on the poetry of islands (both real and imagined).
+    Prof Patke has authored five books: The Long Poems of Wallace Stevens: An Interpretative Study (Cambridge, 1985, rpt.

+    2009); Postcolonial Poetry in English (Oxford, 2006); The Concise Routledge History of Southeast Asian Writing in

+    English (2010, with Philip Holden); Modernist Literature and Postcolonial Studies (Edinburgh, 2013), Walter Benjamin –

+    Extrapolations (Saarbrücken: Lambert, 2017), and Poetry and Islands: Materiality and the Creative Imagination (Rowman &

+    Littlefield, 2018).
+He is currently working on an online project on Indian Classical Music.

     Common Curriculum: Literature and Humanities I & II